⌘+k ctrl+k

 19-38 INT128 16

 Performance can be impacted by using too large decimals when not required.
 In particular decimal values with a width above 19 are slow, as arithmetic involving the INT128 type is much more expensive than operations involving the INT32 or INT64 types.
-It is therefore recommended to stick with a width of 18 or below, unless there is a good reason for why this is insufficient.
+It is therefore recommended to stick with a WIDTH of 18 or below, unless there is a good reason for why this is insufficient.

 Floating-Point Types

-The data types REAL and DOUBLE precision are variable-precision numeric types.
+The data types FLOAT and DOUBLE precision are variable-precision numeric types.
 In practice, these types are usually implementations of IEEE Standard 754 for Binary Floating-Point Arithmetic (single and double precision, respectively), to the extent that the underlying processor, operating system, and compiler support it.

 Name Aliases Description